juissi999/currency_traffic/README.md

 #### Run tests

-Setup a server on localhost on port 80
+Setup a server on localhost on port 80 by typing on command line

+python3:

+    python -m http.server 80

+python2.7:

+    python -m SimpleHTTPServer 80

 Run tests in root directory by typing